Call our 24 hours, seven days a week helpline at 800.272.3900

-Serving Amarillo, El Paso, Lubbock, Midland and the surrounding areas, the Alzheimer’s Association West Texas Chapter is here to help.
-We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
-We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.
+Serving Amarillo, El Paso, Lubbock, Permian Basin, San Angelo and surrounding communities, the Alzheimer’s Association West Texas Chapter is here to help.
+Through the generous support of donors, volunteers and staff, we provide education and care and support services to all those facing Alzheimer’s and other dementias at no charge to individuals and families living with the disease, care partners, and clinicians.
+We are also committed to advocating for the needs and rights of those facing dementia and advancing critical research toward methods of early diagnosis, accessible treatment, risk reduction, and, ultimately, a cure.

 Dementia-related behaviors, increased age and common health conditions may increase a person's risk of contracting COVID-19.
 Learn how to help protect your loved one.